 Tiger is made up of 36 cpu nodes each with 64 core and 512GB RAM per node.
 There are an additional 30 nodes each with 12 core and 48GB RAM per node.
 The total is 2664 available cpu cores, averaging 8GB RAM per core.
 There is also a GPU node with 8 Nvida Tesla cards (= 30400 gpu core).

 We will be adding usage instructions on our software page since the usage details are software specific.

 Do not use the cluster for interactive use.
 This is only for queue submission.
 Ask Kathy for help.

-If you use the workstations or clusters in your research, please send Kathy Durkin the reference for any resulting publications.
+If you use the MGCF in your research, please acknowledge that your calculations were done in the MGCF, using NIH-S10OD023532 funded equipment.
+Send Kathy Durkin the reference for any resulting publications.
 This makes a HUGE difference with regard to our ability to renew our grants.